CompactMods/workflows/readme.md

 | --- | ---
 | mod_id | Standard mod ID
 | mod_version | Your mod's semver version (ie 1.0.0)

-## CurseForge
+## Automatic Tagged Version Releases (.github/workflows/tagged-release.yml)
 Another thing the full versioned publish workflow does is automatic release to GitHub Packages and Curseforge.
+Simply tag a commit with `v*` (ie `v1.0.0`) and the action will pick up the commit as a tagged version and begin a release process.

 ### Requirements
 - Gradle properties, as specified below.